-Gorilla trekking is one of the most exhilarating and fun things that we have ever done!
+Gorilla trekking in DRC is one of the most exhilarating and fun things that we have ever done!
 Who doesn’t want to see these amazing souls living happily in their natural habitat?!
 We had already experienced the Mountain Gorilla Trek in the Bwindi Impenetrable Forest of Uganda and now wanted to meet the Eastern Lowland Gorilla.

 Money